kvassAI/slate/source/includes/_intro.md

 size | `number` | Number of items to retrieve. _default is 10_
 page | `number` | Which page to retrieve. _default is 0_
 **Sorting** | |
-sort | `string` | Field model for sorting results
+sort | `string` |  Model specific attributes for sorting results

 ### Getting list of models

-The `Get` method allows you to retrieve a all items from a model in list.
+The `Get` method allows you to retrieve all items from a model in a list.
-Basically, it's very basic getting items.
-A few models give you more arguments for your getting (e.g: status filter).
+Some models give you additional arguments for filter the requests (e.g: status filter).

         | Invoices | Issuers | Orders | Payments | Products | Providers | Users
 ------- | -------- | ------- | ------ | -------- | -------- | --------- | -----